Google Ads History

-Marketing Matters: The History of Google Ads
+The Full History of Google Ads — Marketing Matters

 Google’s advertising platform, now known as Google Ads, has come a long way since its inception.
 What started as a small experiment has grown into one of the most influential and profitable online advertising systems in the world.
 Google Ads is now Alphabet’s most important source of revenue and will bring in $224.47 billion in 2022.